backstage/backstage/beps/0003-auth-architecture-evolution/README.md

 - `auth.getPluginRequestToken(options)`: Same behavior as the original implementation, using the `tokenManager` to issue service tokens, with the exception that a `none` principal will translate to an empty token rather than an error in order to properly forward calls with a no-op token manager.
 - `auth.getLimitedUserToken(credentials)`: This is a no-op and returns the underlying user token with full scope.
 - `httpAuth.credentials(...)`: Use original implementation.
+- `httpAuth.issueUserCookie(...)`: This is a no-op as we do not need to support cookie auth in the legacy adapter.

 With this compatibility layer in place all plugins will be refactored to always use the new `AuthService` and `HttpAuthService` internally.
 The old deprecated services are only accepted at the public API boundaries, i.e. `createRouter` and similar.
 All plugin code beyond that point uses the new services.